stepvg/vitool/README.md

 # vitool

-`vitool` is a Python toolkit that provides utilities for working with remote files, including downloading, caching, and extracting archives.
+`vitool` is a Python toolkit that provides utilities for
+- working with remote files, including downloading, caching, extracting archives,
+- and lightweight control utilities,
+- and logging, profiling, and control helpers.

 ---